-Danielle and Garrett are the perfect reason why I do what I do.
+Danielle and Garrett’s Jewish Interfaith wedding ceremony is the perfect reason why I do what I do.

-Jewish Interfaith Weddings are absolutely what I do best, but being a positive resource to my couples is just as important.
+Jewish Interfaith wedding ceremonies are absolutely what I do best, but being a positive resource to my couples is just as important.

 Without a couple like Danielle and Garrett, and without falling in love with some (many) of my couples, my practice would feel empty.
 Instead, Danielle and Garrett were just like my own family from the minute we met, and I wouldn’t change a thing.
-They both came to me a year ago, wanting to meet, and explore the possibility of my co-officiating a ceremony for them, as D was Jewish, and G was not.
+They both came to me a year ago, looking for a Cantor and unaffiliated wedding officiant for their Jewish Interfaith wedding and wanting to meet to explore the possibility of my co-officiating a wedding ceremony for them, as D was Jewish, and G was not.
 They were both raised traditionally, but wanted an equal yet meaningful blend of who they both were as individuals, yet reflecting their harmonious union together.
 We sat at Starbucks for almost 2 hours (yes, a little longer than the typical initial meeting) and when we left, there was so much love in the air.
-Danielle called me later to let me know that Garrett specifically wanted ME to do the wedding, absent of a co-officiant.
+Danielle called me later to let me know that Garrett specifically wanted ME to do the wedding ceremony, absent of a co-officiant.
 Rarely is it the groom who displays such emotional preference, but Garrett had a way of opening up to me in that meeting, that preserved a very special place in my heart for him – forever.
 Through the year, Danielle and I became fast facebook friends, engaging in early morning and late night chat, and sometimes, some personal opportunities to vent, and for me to be a sounding board for her, and even some of her family members.
-After all, this was an Interfaith wedding, and each of them had family members with strong preferences and religiously traditional ideas, and at times, Danielle and Garrett had to make some unpopular decisions about their ceremony, that didn’t please all of the important people in their lives.
+After all, this was a Jewish Interfaith wedding ceremony, and each of them had family members with strong preferences and religiously traditional ideas, and at times, Danielle and Garrett had to make some unpopular decisions about their wedding, that didn’t please all of the important people in their lives.
 Together, we worked through it all.
 Danielle came to my home for coffee one day, to work on choosing a Ketubah, which she purchased from MPArtworks.
 It was beautiful.
 She made me such an important part of every decision, and with every twist, turn, and contest that Danielle entered (AND WON!), we built a relationship that would last forever.

 I can’t even tell you how beautiful their chuppah was, courtesy of Dalsimer Florists.
 Yes, these people are the best in the trade, and when you want over the top beautiful flowers – that’s where you go.